guillaumecherel/TutorialEAForModelling/README-en.md

 Guillaume Chérel, 2015-10-23

-Translated from french by Guillaume Chérel, Mathieu Leclaire, Juste Raimbault, Julien Perret.
+Translated from French by Guillaume Chérel, Mathieu Leclaire, Juste Raimbault, Julien Perret.
+Edited by Sarah Wise.

 Complex systems models are difficult to explore through simulation because they can involve many parameters, stochasticity, and nonlinear behaviours.
 We need to find ways to